bclonan/project-resonance/resonance_demos/README.md

 - Windows users need MSVC Build Tools.
 - For serverless hosting (Netlify), see repo root README and `netlify/functions/`.
 - Experimental RGBD bias can be toggled via `phiresearch_compression.core_bindings.set_rgbd_options(use_rgbd, weight)`.

+Tip: If a teammate gets a different result, confirm you’re using the exact same seed string (case and whitespace matter).
+Then click Compute fingerprint — it must match on both sides.